Monthly Archives: September 2012

 On Sept.
 22, 1971, NBC aired the second episode of Night Gallery’s second season.
 It was a strong hour for the series, anchored by two very effective tales scripted by Rod Serling: “A Death in the Family” with E.G. Marshall, and “Class of ’99” with Vincent Price.

 Each deserves its own blog post, so I’ll use this one to highlight a particular aspect of the Marshall segment.
-If you haven’t watched it before, try the link below.
+If you haven’t watched it before, consider watching it on DVD first.
 And if you want to avoid spoilers, stop here, and then come back when you’re done.

 Marshall plays an unusual undertaker named Jared Soames.
 Like many of us, he pities the cast-off members of society who come through his door for a charity funeral.
 But unlike many of us, he goes a macabre step further.
 He adopts those who have no family into his “family” — of corpses.
 Lovingly preserved, they populate a specially kept room in his basement.
 Read the rest of this entry